BadmWe/dspyt-webpage/dspyt/posts/simple-telegram-bot-in-python-hosted-easily-on-heroku.md

 tags: ["python", "telegram", "bot", "heroku"]
 ---

 To begin with, the idea for creating a telegram python bot came up during Safety & Security Lab Hackathon.
 Our team created a sample bot to educate public on computer security and protecting yourself online.
-The bot was running from our personal notebook and utilized telebot library.
-However, we experienced difficulties when we put on Heroku.
+The bot was running from our personal laptop and utilized python telebot library.
+However, we experienced difficulties when we put python telegram bot on Heroku.

 As a result, in this blog post we conduct telegram optimizing.
 We optimize the python telegram bot template from scratch so we could host heroku telegram bot.

 ## Python Virtual Environment